-8.15.2.17 PAYMENT FOR SERVICES: The department pays child care providers on a monthly basis, according to standard practice for the child care industry.
+PAYMENT FOR SERVICES: The department pays child care providers on a monthly basis, 8.15.2.17 according to standard practice for the child care industry.
 Payment is based upon the child's enrollment with the provider as reflected in the child care placement agreement, rather than daily attendance.
 As a result, most placements reflect a month of service provision and are paid on this basis.
 However, placements may be closed at any time during the month.
 The following describes circumstances when placements may be closed and payment discontinued at a time other than the end of the month:

-A. When the [eligibility period as indicated by the] child care placement agreement expires during the month, [including the end of a school semester;] or when the provider requests that the client change providers or the provider discontinues services; payment will be made through the last day that care is provided.
+When the child care placement agreement expires during the month, or when the provider requests Α that the client change providers or the provider discontinues services; payment will be made through the last day that care is provided.

-B. Upon a change of provider the client and former provider have three days after the 5th day of nonattendance to notify the department.
+Upon a change of provider the client and former provider have three days after the fifth day of Β. nonattendance to notify the department.
 If this requirement for notification was met, the provider will be paid through the 14th day following the first date of nonattendance.
 If notification requirement is not met, the provider will be paid through the last date of attendance.
 The agreement with the new provider shall become effective when payment to the previous provider ceases.
 If the client notifies the department of the change in providers fewer than 14 days before the change will take place or after the change has taken place, the client is responsible for payment to the new provider beginning on the start date at the new provider and continuing up until the final date of payment to the former provider, as described above.
 Payment to the former provider will be made through the last day that care is provided if the child is withdrawn from the provider because the health, safety or welfare of the child is at risk, as determined by a substantiated complaint against the child care facility.

-C. The amount of the payment is based upon the age of the child and average number of hours per week needed per child during the certification period.
+The amount of the payment is based upon the age of the child and average number of hours per C. week needed per child during the certification period.
 The number of hours of care needed is determined with the parent at the time of certification and is reflected in the provider agreement.
 Providers are paid according to the units of service needed which are reflected in the child care agreement covering the certification period.